DouglasUrner/GDP1/units/2/assignments/U2.4-keyboard-input/index.md

 ### Learning Targets:

-* I can predict the output of simple boolean statements
+I can:
-* I can use conditionals to react to changes in variables and sprite properties
+* Use conditionals to react to keyboard input.
+* Move sprites in response to keyboard input

 ## Instructions